nasa/cumulus-orca/website/docs/developer/research/research-deep-glacier-migration.md

 ## Overview

-The goal of this research is to provide an initial design and recommendation for migrating a customer's ORCA Flexible Retrieval (formerly Glacier) archive to DEEP ARCHIVE storage class.
+The goal of this research is to provide an initial design and recommendation for migrating a customer's ORCA Flexible Retrieval (formerly Glacier) archive to Deep Archive storage class.
 Deep archive S3 storage type is the cheapest glacier storage type currently present in AWS S3.
 For archive data that does not require immediate access such as backup or disaster recovery use cases, choosing `Deep Archive Access` tier could be a wise choice.
 - Storage cost is ~$1/TB data per month.
 - Objects in the Deep Archive Access tier can be restored to the Frequent Access tier within 12-48 hours depending on the recovery type.
 Once the object is in the Frequent Access tier, users can send a GET request to retrieve the object.
 Like Flexible retrieval, the restored file is only available in frequent access for a configured number of days.
 For more information on retrieving objects from Flexible and Deep Archive storage, see the [documentation](See https://docs.amazonaws.cn/en_us/AmazonS3/latest/userguide/restoring-objects-retrieval-options.html
 ).